 8.2.
 Overturning Conditions?
 Same as R-129?
 Same as buses and coaches?
 To check requirements on buses.

 8.2.1.
-The Child Restraint System shall be tested as prescribed in paragraph 8.2.2. of this Regulation; at no point during the whole test shall the manikin be fully ejected from the device, in addition when the Child Restraint System is in the upside down position the manikin's head shall not move more than 300 mm from its original position in a vertical direction, once the applied load has been removed.
+The Child Restraint System shall be tested as prescribed in paragraph 8.2.2. of this Regulation; at no point during the whole test shall the manikin be fully ejected from the device, in addition when the Child Restraint System is in the 100° position upside down position the manikin's head shall not move more than 300 mm from its original position in a vertical direction, once the applied load has been removed.

 8.2.2.
-Overturning test procedure STCBC-11-XX comparison between UN R139 and UN R66.
+Overturning test procedure STCBC-11-XX comparison between UN R129 and UN R66. discuss

 Annex 5